The Case Study of Vanitas: Production

 For her next work after the manga Pandora Hearts, Jun Mochizuki wanted to draw vampires in a high school setting.
 Vanitas was the first character she created during a trip to France.
 While sightseeing in Mont Saint-Michel, she mused about drawing the story of a single vampire who had watched over an island for about a hundred years.
 Everything else about The Case Study of Vanitas came from that one idea, and the general forms of Vanitas and Noé were then concluded.
 There were multiple things she thought about doing after Pandora Hearts, like increasing the number of romance and battle elements.
 The head editor told her to cut down on them since she was not skilled at them.
 She started to draw more, believing they would be more appealing the more she practiced.
-The usage of a steampunk setting was done because the author has been a fan of it for a long time and to contrast with her previous work.
+The usage of a steampunk setting was done because the author has been a fan of it for a long time and wanted a contrast with her previous work.

 One of her influences to draw a vampire story was the 1994 movie Interview with the Vampire, which was based on the novel by Anne Rice.
 When she watched it, she was captivated by the tragic and fleeting existence of vampires, as well as the blood-sucking scenes, so those ideas were planted firmly in the author's mind.
 Additionally, it had an effect on her fondness for stories with a dynamic between a young man and a girl, which influenced her handling of the protagonists.
 Paris was the first place she ever visited outside of Japan, which highly impressed her.
 She had been invited as a guest to Japan Expo, which influenced Noé's fondness for the city.
 This eventually led to her decision to set the manga in France.
 The Paladins of the Catholic Church draw their motif from the legend of Charlemagne.
 The characters from Vanitas are not actually the same people as those in the legend, but she liked to play around with the shared relationship dynamics and character traits.
 Mochizuki claims the genre of vampire stories has already been used several times, and she had to find something to differentiate herself from the many vampiric works that already exist.
 By studying the myth and the figure of vampires, she realized that these creatures have several weak points, and that it could be interesting to exploit that in order to give a new point of view.